Arjun91029/javascript_learn/README.md

 # javascript_learn
-A code repo of JavaScript
+A code repo for JavaScript